text-mask/text-mask/README.md

 ## Why

-`string-pattern` has a few short-comings.
+`string-pattern` has a few temporary short-comings.
 But it's still totally worth your time, I think, because:

 * It works
 * It has a bunch of [unit tests](https://github.com/msafi/string-pattern/tree/master/test)